South Warnborough: Church, Manor, Plough

-St. Andrews
+St. Andrew's

-St. Andrews was given by William the Conqueror to Hugh fitzBaldric.
-St. Andrew's church dates from the early 12th century.
+St. Andrew's church dates from the early 12th century and is a Grade II* listed building.
 Its walls are made of flint rubble, except for the West wall of the nave and the 19th century South aisle.
 Its roofs are now tiled, though in the Middle Ages they may well have been thatched.
 The unusual wooden bell turret at the West end is late 14th century.
 Inside, the roofs of the nave and chancel are of the trussed-rafter type, used in mediaeval and late mediaeval times.
 In its original form the church had no South aisle, which was added by the Victorian architect Street about 1870.
 There were, however, nave altars on either side of the chancel steps as well as the main altar at the East end.

 The main doorway on the North side, with its interesting design of lozenges broken at an angle, and the West end of the nave, were built when Alan de Craon was lord of the manor.
 The rest of the nave and the chancel appear to have been rebuilt in the first half of the 13th century, the chancel keeping the width and perhaps some of the wall of its 12th century predecessor.
 Its east window is made up of three closely set stepped lancets under an enclosing arch.
 The single lancet windows of the nave are early 14th century, as are the windows on the south walls of the church.
 The large window to the left of the main altar is 16th century, though the stained glass is of a later date.
 One of the outstanding features of the church is the 15th century rood screen, a rare survival and now in its original position though there was a time when it was used under the belfry where it formed a gallery.
 Its supporting arches are of a later date.
 St. Andrew's is rich in monuments and heraldry, particularly of the Whyte family.
 To the left of the main altar there is a large altar tomb, probably not in its original position, bearing the Whyte arms – the three popinjays – on shields set on a four-leafed design (quatrefoils).